marekborowiec/spruceup/README.md

 `overlap` indicates how many characters (aa/nt) each sliding window will be overlapping with preceding window.
 Overlap of `15` and window size of `20` means that each new window will move 5 positions down the alignment and overlap by 15 characters with the preceding window.
 Decreasing the overlap will decrease computational burden because fewer windows will be created.
 Default value is `15` (two thirds of default window size of `20`) but you may want to go lower, to half of window size or even `0` (non-overlapping windows) if your alignment is very large and you want to decrease compute time and memory usage and don't mind sacrificing some precision.

-`fraction` signifies proportion of OTUs/samples that will be used to calculate average distance in each window.
-With fraction set to `1.0` distances for each OTU will be calculated against all other OTUs in the alignment.
-With fraction set to `0.5` distances for each OTU will be calculated against a random sample representing 50% of OTUs in the alignment.
+`fraction` signifies proportion of samples that will be used to calculate average distance in each window.
+With fraction set to `1.0` distances for each sample will be calculated against all other samples in the alignment.
+With fraction set to `0.5` distances for each sample will be calculated against a random draw representing 50% of samples in the alignment.
 Lowering this number will help to speed up calculations in alignments with large numbers of taxa.

-`criterion` chooses how outlier distances will be determined. `lognorm` means that a [lognormal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) will be fitted to your distance data for each OTU and cutoffs will be determined by specifying quantile of observations above which sequence will be considered outliers.
-If you are using `mean`, simple multiple of those values computed for each OTU will be considered cutoffs for identifying outliers.
+`criterion` chooses how outlier distances will be determined. `lognorm` means that a [lognormal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) will be fitted to your distance data for each sample and cutoffs will be determined by specifying quantile of observations above which sequence will be considered outliers.
+If you are using `mean`, simple multiple of those values computed for each sample will be considered cutoffs for identifying outliers.

 `cutoffs` specifies multiple values considered as cutoffs.
 If using `lognorm` criterion, use fractions of `1`, for example `0.9,0.995` etc. Default values that should work for most alignments are `0.9,0.95,0.97,0.99,0.995,0.999`.
 If you are using `mean` as your criterion, use multiples of those values, for example `5,30` etc. Defaults of `5,10,15,18,20,25,30` for `mean` criterion should be useful starting points for most datasets.
 You can always trim with additional criteria and cutoffs after the initial analysis (see point 5 below under Interpreting the output).
 If the alignment contains many saturated or poorly aligned sites, a low setting may result in huge amount of data being trimmed from the original alignment.
 This is time-consuming and you may want to trim your alignment with a more stringent 'block' method before using `spruceup` or remove lower cutoff values from the list.

-`manual_cutoffs` is an optional setting that allows manual modifications to cutoffs for individual OTUs.
+`manual_cutoffs` is an optional setting that allows manual modifications to cutoffs for individual samples.
 It may prove useful if only one or a few samples have a significant proportion of poorly aligned sequences, skewing their overall cutoff such that they are not being flagged.
 If you find that this is case, however, you should probably rather be checking your data and pipeline for errors!

 ### [output]
 The `output` category tells the program how and where to save your analysis results.